 Children remain on the register for as long as they require such.

-The register makes note of the "broad area of need" as defined by the SEN Code of Practice 2015.
+The register makes note of the "broad area of need" as defined by the SEN Code of Practice 2015 and where on the graduated approach the child's needs are being addressed.

 7 Admissions